NOTE: Brownwood High School is an open site for lunch to all people in the community ages 18 and under!

 Additionally, starting with the 2014-2015 school year, the new Smart Snacks regulations are in full effect.
 This guarantees that all food sold in any BISD school during the school day will have to meet new more healthy standards.
 Essentially all food sold, including all snacks, will be healthy, flavorful, and nutritious.

 We serve approximately 602,000 meals during the regular school year and approximately 8,500 meals during the summer.
 All of our meals meet local, state and federal guidelines for freshness and nutrition.
 Our school kitchens regularly receive high scores from the local health department.

 We encourage everyone to complete an application for Free and Reduced-price meals.
 The applications are available in English and Spanish from each cafeteria, each school office and from the BISD Central Office.
 Free/Reduced school lunch applications DO NOT transfer from school year to school year.
-If you are currently on free or reduced lunch, please come to the Central Office in Aug 2017 and fill out a new application for the 2017/2018 school year.
+If you are currently on free or reduced lunch, please come to the Central Office in August and fill out a new application for the new school year.
 If you have any questions please contact us at 325.643.5644 (ext.
 1130).

 We at SFE and BISD strive to provide the highest quality and nutritious food, and our variety and quality of food and choices is unmatched.
 We offer a Fresh Fruit and Vegetable Salad Bar at ALL SCHOOLS on the lunch line on a daily basis.
 We encourage all children going through the line to get all the fresh fruit and veggies that they can eat.

 All Proceeds and Revenue generated by the BISD Child Nutrition Department go directly back into the District to fund the Child Nutrition Program as well as other BISD programs.